Last updated on June 4th, 2021 at 03:00 pm

 As you may be aware, Germans LOVE their insurances.
 There’s really an insurance for everything here. 😉

-These laws have far-reaching consequences in Germany – enough to lead to lifelong bankruptcy.
+Personal liability has far-reaching consequences in Germany – enough to lead to lifelong bankruptcy.
 The responsible party is liable to compensate for unlimited amounts and with their entire current and future assets.
 A claim for such damages can basically lead to complete financial ruin.

 Therefore, the protection with a house builder’s liability insurance is extremely important.
 As with any kind of insurance in Germany, there are a number of providers who offer this kind of coverage.